apache/gobblin/gobblin-docs/developer-guide/GobblinModules.md

 We are in the process of moving existing external dependencies out of `gobblin-core` into separate modules.
 To preserve backwards compatibility, we will preserve package and class names and make the "standard" flavor of `gobblin-core` depend on these modules.

 In the future, new external source, writer and other dependencies are expected to be added directly to gobblin-modules/.
 Further, we may decide to switch modules between flavors to conrol the number of external dependencies.
-This will be always be done with advanced notice.
+This will always be done with advanced notice.